rosalieb/serac/README.md

 To cite our method, please use:
-<b>Bruel, R., Sabatier, P., 2020.</b> serac: A R package for ShortlivEd RAdionuclide chronology of recent sediment cores. <i>Journal of Environmental Radioactivity</i> 225, 106449. https://doi.org/10.1016/j.jenvrad.2020.106449
+<b>Bruel, R., Sabatier, P., 2020.</b> serac: an R package for ShortlivEd RAdionuclide chronology of recent sediment cores. <i>Journal of Environmental Radioactivity</i> 225, 106449. https://doi.org/10.1016/j.jenvrad.2020.106449